Jonathan Glazer Bio

 Jonathan Glazer Family

-Glazer is married to visual effects supervisor Rachael Penfold.
-The couple live in Camden, North London.
-Glazer is known to keep his private life discreet and limits public discussion of his family to a few confirmed details.
+Jonathan Glazer is married to Rachael Penfold, a visual effects supervisor.
+The couple resides in Camden, North London, with their three children.
+Glazer is known to be discreet about his private life and maintains a separation between his family life and public career.

 Personal Life